 Sorry!
 We couldn't find any representatives for that address.

 The Problem Solvers Caucus is proving its willingness to operate as a durable bipartisan bloc.

-In March, the full Problem Solvers Caucus endorsed a bipartisan gun safety proposal from Problem Solvers Caucus member Rep. Carlos Curbelo (R-FL).
+In March 2018, the full Problem Solvers Caucus endorsed a bipartisan gun safety proposal submitted by Problem Solvers Caucus member Rep. Carlos Curbelo (R-FL).

 In January 2018, the Problem Solvers Caucus released a proposal to enhance infrastructure funding and streamline approvals for projects.

 In January 2018, the Problem Solvers Caucus announced an ambitious immigration proposal, pairing a long-term solution for Dreamers with major new investments in border security.